JayRothenberger/BiLevelCache/README.md

 # this is an indexed dataset that can be used like any other in pytorch with a dataloader
 loader_kwargs = {'batch_size': 4,
                     'num_workers': 8, #  We can even use multiple workers.
-The cache is thread-safe.
                     'pin_memory': True,
                     'shuffle': True}